-CAI Artist-in-Residence, Eniola Dawodu, will speak to UB students about her creative research and explorations across costume, garment, and sculpture.
-Moved to release boundaries and reframe her practice with intention and attention to materiality rooted in the ancestral, she will speak to the narrative potency of ancestral African dress practices and the cultural significance of honoring one's personal truth.
+CAI Artist-in-Residence, Eniola Dawodu, spoke to UB students about her creative research and explorations across costume, garment, and sculpture.
+Moved to release boundaries and reframe her practice with intention and attention to materiality rooted in the ancestral, Dawodu's work speaks to the narrative potency of ancestral African dress practices and the cultural significance of honoring one's personal truth.

 Dawodu is a British-born Nigerian based between Dakar, Senegal and Brooklyn, NY.
 Working as a textile artist and costume designer, Dawodu is engaged in the cultural archiving of memories, methods, and magic concerning West African textiles and aesthetics of style and self-presentation.